isaacs/events-to-array/README.md

 This is handy, for example, for swapping out large `Buffer` objects with something like `{type: 'buffer', length: 123456}` rather than blow up the JSON fixtures.

+The map function is called on the args list as `map(arg, index, list)`